ibm-cloud-docs/security-services/deployment-guide.md

 View the resources created by the deployable architecture.

 1. In the {{site.data.keyword.cloud_notm}} console, click the **Navigation menu** icon ![Navigation menu icon](../icons/icon_hamburger.svg "Menu") > **Resource list** in the target account.
 1. Choose the resource group and region where the infrastructure was deployed.
-The resource group name is based on the `prefix` and `resource_group_name` inputs of the deployable architecture configuration.

-## Next steps
-{: #next-steps}

-- Share your deployable architecture with users in your account or other accounts by using a [private catalog](/docs/secure-enterprise?topic=secure-enterprise-catalog-enterprise-share&interface=ui).
-Sharing to a private catalog makes your deployable architecture available in a private {{site.data.keyword.cloud_notm}} catalog.

-    Select the **Add to private catalog** option in the menu on the member configuration.